 (March 4, 2016).
 Long-Term Use of Benzodiazepines: Issues and Challenges.
 Psychiatric News, the American Psychiatric Association (APA). from https://psychnews.psychiatryonline.org/doi/full/10.1176/appi.pn.2016.PP3a1

 (December 18, 2014).
 Benzodiazepines in Combination with Opioid Pain Relievers or Alcohol: Greater Risk of More Serious ED Visit Outcomes.
-Substance Abuse and Mental Health Services Administration (SAMHSA), Drug Abuse Warning Network (DAWN) Report.
-Retrieved August 2018 from from https://www.samhsa.gov/data/sites/default/files/DAWN-SR192-BenzoCombos-2014/DAWN-SR192-BenzoCombos-2014.pdf.
+Substance Abuse and Mental Health Services Administration (SAMHSA), Drug Abuse Warning Network (DAWN) Report. from https://www.samhsa.gov/data/sites/default/files/DAWN-SR192-BenzoCombos-2014/DAWN-SR192-BenzoCombos-2014.pdf

 (August 15, 2013).
 Risks Associated with Long-Term Benzodiazepine Use.
 American Family Physician (AAFP). from https://www.aafp.org/afp/2013/0815/p224.html

 (November 18, 2010).
 Brain Damage from Benzodiazepines: The Troubling Facts, Risks, and History of Minor Tranquilizers.
-Psychology Today.
-Retrieved August 2018 from from https://www.psychologytoday.com/us/blog/side-effects/201011/brain-damage-benzodiazepines-the-troubling-facts-risks-and-history-minor
+Psychology Today. from https://www.psychologytoday.com/us/blog/side-effects/201011/brain-damage-benzodiazepines-the-troubling-facts-risks-and-history-minor